-But all jokes aside, tempeh has been soaring in popularity in Western cooking in recent years thanks to its firm yet ever-so-slightly chewy texture which makes it a delicious substitute for meat in vegan dishes.
+Tempeh has been soaring in popularity in Western cooking in recent years thanks to its firm yet chewy texture which makes it a delicious vegan meat substitute protein in dishes.

-If you’ve not tried tempeh before or if you’re looking for new ways to use this tasty ingredient, here’s a delicious section of vegan tempeh recipes to try today.
+If you’ve not tried vegan tempeh recipes before or if you’re looking for high-protein vegan recipes, here’s a delicious section of vegan dinner recipes to try today.

 What is tempeh?